Adam Wainwright: 2014

 Starting for the Cardinals against the Reds on Opening Day, March 31, 2014, Wainwright won his 100th career decision.
 In seven innings, he struck out nine and gave up just three singles in a 1–0 win.
 At Nationals Park against Washington on April 17, he pitched a two-hit shutout, winning 8–0.
 Wainwright gave up the first hit in the second inning on a high infield chopper, but none after until two outs into the ninth.
 He walked three and struck out eight.
 It was his seventh career shutout.
 In an April 27 start against the Pirates, Wainwright tallied eight scoreless innings to extend a streak to 25 innings as the Cardinals won, 7–0, but was pulled before he could get a complete game due to concerns over his April 22 hyperextended right knee injury.
 His streak of 25 scoreless innings ended in the first inning on May 2 in a loss against the Cubs, to whom he allowed six runs.

-Arguably the finest game of Wainwright's career was his 195th start, on May 20, a one-hitter against the Diamondbacks.
+On May 20, Wainwright pitched a one-hitter against the Diamondbacks.
 He retired the first 11 batters before giving up a double to Paul Goldschmidt in the fourth inning.
 After the hit, Wainwright retired the final 16 batters, facing only 28, one over the minimum for a perfect game.
 He walked none and struck out nine, throwing 115 pitches, 86 for strikes.
 It was Wainwright's seventh win of the year, tying for the National League lead, and his 106th career victory against 59 losses.
 It also tied him for eighth place with Sallee on the all-time Cardinals' pitching win list and was his eighth career shutout.
 Wainwright followed that effort with eight more scoreless innings on May 25.
 Between those two starts, he gave up just one walk and struck out a major-league-leading 21 batters in 17 scoreless innings.
 He was named NL Co-Player of the Week with Dodgers starter Josh Beckett, who threw a no-hitter on May 25.
 However, he missed his June 16 against the Mets due to elbow tendinitis, but an MRI showed no structural damage to the Tommy John surgically repaired ligament.

 After leading the NL with a 1.79 ERA and 11 wins through July 6, Wainwright was selected to his third All-Star Game at Target Field in Minneapolis, Minnesota.
 He was selected as the NL's starting pitcher for the first time in his career.
 Besides two starts in which he gave up seven runs to the Giants and six to the Cubs, Wainwright had allowed 13 runs in 16 of his first 18 starts.
 Nine of those starts included totals with seven or more innings pitched and zero earned runs allowed.
 Per the Elias Sports Bureau (ESB), it was the first time in Major League history that any pitcher achieved that feat in his first 18 starts of the season.